 There are many different types of criminal defenses.
-Your attorney can help you explore your rights and options, including which defense or defenses are available and applicable in your case.
+A federal criminal appeals attorney can help you explore your rights and options, including which defense or defenses are available and applicable in your case.

 What Is a Criminal Defense?

-So just what is a criminal defense?
-A criminal defense is a strategic argument that attempts to challenge the validity and sufficiency of the prosecution’s evidence.
+So just what is criminal defense?
+Criminal defense is a strategic argument that attempts to challenge the validity and sufficiency of the prosecution’s evidence.
 The prosecution, often referred to as the state, the people, or the United States for federal crimes, is the party trying to prove the criminal charges against you.
 The prosecution must prove the crime beyond a reasonable doubt.